MatteuSan/himig/specs/foundation/structure/applying-structure.md

 Dimensions define the width and height of an element in a 2D space.
 This is commonly associated with the `width`, and `height` CSS properties.

 #### SCSS
+For the API information, please visit the [structure composition API page](../../api/composition/structure.md).

 ```scss
 @use 'node_modules/@growstocks/gaia';